apache/spark/dev/README_RELEASE_AIRFLOW.md

 Also add a note to `UPDATING.rst` that the default version of Airflow has changed.

+In `chart/Chart.yaml`, make sure the screenshot annotations are still all valid URLs.

 ## Update airflow/config_templates/config.yml file

 File `airflow/config_templates/config.yml` contains documentation on all configuration options available in Airflow.
 The `version_added` fields must be updated when a new Airflow version is released.